clab/dynet/doc/source/install.rst

 This will generate dynet.sln and a bunch of \*.vcxproj files (one for the DYNET library, and one per example).
-You should be able to just open dynet.sln and build all. **Note: multi-process functionality is currently not supported in Windows, so the example rnnlm-mp will not be included in the generated solution**
+You should be able to just open dynet.sln and build all. **Note: multi-process functionality is currently not supported in Windows, so the multi-process examples (*-mp) will not be included in the generated solution**

 The Windows build also supports CUDA with the latest version of Eigen (as of Oct 28, 2016), with the following code change: